 Ration Rover’s Raspberries

-Known botanically as Rubus idaeus, you shouldn’t feed lots of raspberries anyway.
-Here’s the downside…
+Known botanically as Rubus idaeus, you shouldn’t feed your dog lots of raspberries because there is a downside…

 Xylitol is Fido’s X-Factor

-You can’t depend on raspberries anyway, or any berry for that matter.
-They shouldn’t be a mainstay of your pet dog’s diet.
+Again, raspberries should never be a mainstay of your pet dog’s diet.

 The Raspberry Realistically

 Raspberries are wonderful as a small treat.